ScaleupInfra/terrateam-azure/README.md

 ```

 ## Modify the main.tf file to configure your deployment according to your requirements.
-You may need to adjust variables, resources, and settings.
+You may need to adjust your backend settings.

 ## Create a Terraform execution plan: